andrewasmit/recipe-box/README.md

 ### Project Details
 This project is built with React.js and utilizes a db.json to act as a server the back-end.
 The repo for the back-end can be found [HERE](https://github.com/andrewasmit/recipe-box_back).

-This project incorporates Tailwind for styling purposes in addition to CSS.
+This project is styled with vanilla CSS.

 ### Installation
 Fork and clone the back-end repo and then change into the directory you created.